DamienCassou/nitrokey-documentation/nethsm/container.rst

 Container
 =========

-For the NetHSM container images are available for testing and production.

-The container images are distributed as OCI images.
-They can be run locally with a compatible executor, e.g. Docker or Podman.
+Software container images of NetHSM are available for testing and production.
+They are distributed as OCI images and can be run locally with a compatible executor such as Docker and Podman.

 Compared to the NetHSM hardware the following functions are not implemented at software container's REST API: